Neurotypic-ai/magus-mark/documentation/implementation/project-structure.md

 - Root tsconfig.json includes references to all project configs
 - Incremental builds supported through project references

+## CI/CD Configuration

+The project implements a comprehensive CI/CD strategy:

+- **Repository-level workflows**: Located in `.github/workflows/`
+  - `ci.yml`: Main CI workflow that runs on all changes
+  - `release.yml`: Release workflow triggered by tag creation

+- **Component-specific workflows**: Located in `apps/<component>/.github/workflows/`
+  - Component-specific CI workflows that run when changes affect that component
+  - Custom test and build configurations for each component
+  - Specialized testing (e.g., accessibility, cross-platform)

+For detailed information about the CI/CD setup, refer to the [CI/CD Workflows](../implementation/ci-cd-workflows.md) documentation.

 ## Related Implementation Documentation

 For detailed information on specific implementation aspects, refer to these additional documents: